 Mickey Desai currently Chairs the Metropolitan Counseling Services Board of Directors, is a member of the Georgia Lakes Society Board of Directors, and is a member of the United Way’s Volunteer Involvement Program (V.I.P.)
 Alumni Association, the premier board development program in Atlanta.
 Working in the nonprofit sector since 2001, he helped resurrect the Atlanta Nonprofit Professionals group and organized the Stetson University Alumni Association across the state.
 In 1995 he received his Master’s Degree in Counseling Psychology from the University of Denver, and he holds a Bachelor’s Degree from Stetson University.
 He has had a varied and diverse career path, choosing nonprofit causes specifically for strength of passion and demonstrated return on investment.
 His personal interests revolve around causes that develop personal strength, integrity and critical thinking skills.
 Mickey is the founder of The Nonprofit Snapshot.

-Alicia Evans was born and raised in Atlanta, lives along the Chattahoochee River, and has been sharing her passion for rivers with others while working at Chattahoochee Nature Center for the past 8 years.
-As the Visitor Experience Manager, she blends her experience in education, retail, and customer service to ensure that all CNC members and visitors have a top-notch experience during their visit to CNC.
-Alicia also enjoys working “for fun” at REI.
-Before coming to CNC, Alicia was a guide in the Boundary Waters Canoe Area for three years, where she fell in love with water, wilderness, and the “art” of canoeing.
-She earned her BSFR in Wildlife Biology and graduated magna cum laude from the Warnell School of Forest Resources at the University of Georgia.
-Alicia also serves on the board of the Environmental Education Alliance of Georgia.
-She spends much of her free time canoeing on the Chattahoochee River, birding, enjoying live music, and relaxing with her dog, Ella.
+Alicia Evans was born and raised in Atlanta, lives along the Chattahoochee River in Roswell, and has been sharing her passion for rivers with others while working at Chattahoochee Nature Center since 2007.
+As the Senior Director of Community Programs, she ensures that all members and visitors have a top-notch educational experience during their visit to CNC.
+Prior to her career, Alicia was a guide in the Boundary Waters Canoe Area for three years, where she fell in love with water, wilderness, and the “art” of canoeing.
+She earned her BSFR in Wildlife Biology from the Warnell School of Forest Resources at the University of Georgia.

 Jim was born in Atlanta, Georgia, and he graduated from Duluth High School before going on to receive his accounting degree from Georgia State University.
 He currently lives with his wife Debbie Lynn and their two German Shepherds and two cats.
 He has participated in Paddle Georgia for 11 years, and he is a founding member of Atlanta United FC.
 His interests include paddling, soccer, disc golf, and anything sports related.
 His greatest accomplishment is his daughter Autumn Marie Fountain.